Roy75117/GL-MT300N-V2-openwrt-bk/README.md

 ```
 > 0 */2 * * * /etc/freememory.sh

-Or just restore with list-installed.txt. (just check the txt file for what will be installed)
+**list-installed.txt** is the backup pkg list based on sotck firmware 4.3.18 (please check the txt file for what will be installed)

+It is based on stock firmware 4.3.18.
+Please take care about it, if you want to use following guide to restore packages.

 on PC :
 ```shell